Emergency fixture planning

 This emergency lighting calculator gives a first estimate for escape-path provision, open-area emergency lighting, stair coverage and exit sign positions.
 It is designed for early planning when a team needs to understand the likely product mix before the full emergency design is drawn.

 The result is not a substitute for compliant emergency lighting design.
-It is a structured way to move from building geometry and risk features into a focused emergency product review.
+It groups building geometry and risk features for early emergency product information.

 How the calculator works